ewdlop/Quote.md/Server-side.rendering.md

 It is tootally the oppsite!!

 MISC:
-5. Two Managers loves Blazor
+5. Two Managers loves Blazor.
+One knew i worked it a lot and one just....again same mindset..strange mindset...why

 Unknown third party: